-Bringing your parents to live permanently in the United States is one of the most personal and rewarding uses of family-based immigration law.
-If you are a U.S. citizen and at least 21 years old, you have the legal right to sponsor your mother, father, or both for lawful permanent residence (a green card), giving them the opportunity to live with you in the U.S. as permanent residents.
+Bringing your parents to live permanently in the United States is one of the most meaningful ways to use family-based immigration law.
+If you are a U.S. citizen age 21 or older, you may petition for your parents to receive lawful permanent residence (a green card), allowing them to live with you in the U.S. as permanent residents.

-Unlike many other family-based immigration categories, petitions for parents of U.S. citizens fall under the “immediate relative” classification.
-This means there is no waiting list or visa backlog—a major advantage that allows for a faster and more straightforward path to permanent residency.
-However, the process still involves multiple steps, legal requirements, and detailed documentation, especially if your parent is applying from abroad or has a complicated immigration history.
+Unlike many other family immigration categories, petitions for parents of U.S. citizens are classified as immediate relatives.
+This means there is no waiting list or visa backlog — a significant advantage that provides a faster path to permanent residency.
+Still, the process requires multiple steps, legal compliance, and detailed documentation, particularly if your parents are applying from abroad or have a complicated immigration history.

 Only parents of U.S. citizens age 21 or older are eligible.
 Green card holders (permanent residents) cannot petition for their parents.